Development of fossil-free solutions is happening.

-To make fossil free living a reality, we are transforming our own production portfolio and helping our customers to power their lives in climate smarter ways.
+To reach our goal of fossil-free living within one generation, we are transforming our production portfolio and helping customers to power their lives in climate smarter ways.
 We are phasing out fossil production, investing in renewables and innovating with new ways of energy storage.

 Hydro power provides large-scale, stable renewable electricity and helps balance intermittent generation.
-As well as producing almost no emissions, it has no fuel costs and power plants have a long economic life.
-We own and operate more than 100 hydro power plants, most of which are located in Sweden with some in Finland and Germany.
-Hydro power accounts for roughly 30 per cent of Vattenfall's total electricity generation and is the most significant renewable energy source both in terms of Vattenfall's production and the European energy system.
+Hydro power plants are producing almost no emissions and have, in addition to this, no fuel costs and a long economic life.
+We own and operate more than 100 hydro power plants, most of which are located in Sweden and some in Finland and Germany.
+Hydro power accounts for a large proportion of Vattenfall's total electricity generation and is the most significant renewable energy source both in terms of Vattenfall's production and the European energy system.

-Nuclear power emits low levels of CO2 across its life cycle and provides stable and large-scale electricity generation.
-The costs of fuel, operation and maintenance are normally low.
-We are constantly intensifying our efforts to achieve impeccable safety and availability levels.
+Nuclear power emits low levels of CO2 throughout its life cycle and provides stable and large-scale electricity generation.
+The costs of fuel, operation, and maintenance are normally low.
+We are continuously intensifying our efforts to achieve impeccable safety and availability levels.
 Vattenfall aims to maintain a leading position in nuclear safety as it is our responsibility to protect the general public, the people working at our nuclear power plants, and the environment.

 Our energy sources

 Vattenfall produces electricity and heat from many types of energy sources.
 We are actively phasing out fossil-based production.

 Solar energy is a renewable energy source that is easy to install, requires little operation and maintenance work and solar energy systems have a long service life.
 We continue to explore new opportunities in solar energy technology and battery storage, and we can for example by integrating solar energy with wind farms keep costs down and minimise the environmental impact by taking advantage of existing infrastructure.
 We plan to build additional solar farms in our efforts to further diversify our portfolio.